AirmanKolberg/ADA-Minting-Calculator/README.md

 minted per minute, average out all of those data, and then project that average into the future to get an estimated time and date the last ADA will be minted.

+A data.json file is already provided to you from my data collection adventures.
+Enjoy, and add more data if you can, please!

 *Note: In future, for better accuracy, I will need to incorporate a forecast model to estimate the changes in ADA production, if any are detected...*

 ---